nopara73/DotNetTor/README.md

 Minimal TOR implementation in .NET Core

 ##Acknowledgement
-The SocksPort stuff of this project is built upon a part of the [SocketToMe](https://github.com/joelverhagen/SocketToMe) project.
+The SocksPort stuff in this project modified a part of the [SocketToMe](https://github.com/joelverhagen/SocketToMe) project.
-The ControlPort stuff of this project is built upon a part of the [Tor.NET](https://github.com/sharpbrowser/Tor.NET) project.
+The ControlPort stuff in this project modified a part of the [Tor.NET](https://github.com/sharpbrowser/Tor.NET) project.